FrancesCoronel/personal-website-v3/content/posts/2019-11-03-new-tech-queens-host.md

   - blog
 ---

+> **Update 3/14/20** Tech Queens is being discontinued after 1 year of recording episodes.
+I'm focusing on my work with [Techqueria](https://techqueria.org).
+If you're interested in taking it over, feel free to reach out.

 [Tech Queens](/podcast/) is the first and only podcast that focuses on the stories and advice shared by women of color in tech.

 I started Tech Queens as a side project back on March 8th of this year (also International Women's Day).